primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...1]Welcome/+page.md

 {$frontmatter.description}

-All repositories and documentation are open source and available on [Primev's github](https://github.com/primevprotocol) and we encourage community engagement and contributions to Primev.
+All repositories and documentation are open source and available on [Primev's GitHub](https://github.com/primevprotocol) and we encourage community engagement and contributions to Primev.

 ## Introduction

-Primev is a real time p2p network for MEV actors.
+Primev is a real-time p2p network for MEV actors.
 The network has 2 primary purposes:
 1. To share and consume execution data
-2. To engage in commitment schemes for execution "execution games" in the form of signatures
+2. To engage in commitment schemes for "execution games" in the form of signatures

-For #1, execution data is shared over websocket connections to users.
+For #1, execution data is shared over WebSocket connections to users.
 This is available today.

 For #2, a peer-to-peer network is being built.
 You can track progress on [the p2p branch](https://github.com/primevprotocol/builder-boost/tree/iowar/p2p) of builder-boost.
 This will be merged with the main branch as the first bid/commit use case goes live.